Rothmans F5000 Championship round

 - Chevron B24 [24-73-04] (Roelof Wunderink): Built for 1973 season.
 VDS for Teddy Pilette: raced in UK 1973 and Tasman 1974 - Roelof Wunderink: raced in UK 1974.
 Then via Tony Dean to Richard Simms and used in libre racing in 1975 and 1976.
 To John Lambert (York) 1977: used in hillclimbs in 1978 and 1979.
 Then via Ian Webb and Alex Seldon to Chris Townrow (Crantock, Cornwall) for sprints in Cornwall and Devon.
 To historic racer Richard Piper (Greenwich, London) and partner Patric Capon and raced by Piper in libre and HSCC racing in 1983 and 1984.
 To Dennis Humphries (Canterbury, Kent) and damaged in testing at West Malling airfield.
 Repaired and sold to John Harper (late 1980s/early 1990s) then via Tony Ingram (Atlanta, GA) and Lee Chapman (New Milford, CT) to Fred Gunther (Trumbull, CT).
 Later via Vintage Racing Services (Stratford, CT) to Alex Seiler (NY, NY) c1998.
 Following a restoration, it was raced in VARA events at Willow Springs and Phoenix and driven on occasion by Casey Annis, publisher of Vintage racecar Magazine.
 In 2000, it was sold to Stan Beck (Seattle, WA) restored again before it was sold on to Miles Jackson (Seattle, WA) in 2006.

 - Trojan T102 (Keith Holland): Built in late 1973, but unsold until March 1974.
 To Ian Ward Racing for Keith Holland to race in UK in 1974.
-Only started four races before it was abandoned.
-Reappeared at the last four races of the season for Steve Thompson to drive.
-The car was then acquired by Mick Hill, who used the front suspension and the whole back end for his 1976 "VW Beetle" super saloon project.
+It proved fast in practice, but due to variety of problems failed to start its first five races.
+It had only started four races when Ian Ward withdrew from F5000 in late June.
+The team and car reappeared at the last four races of the season for Steve Thompson to drive.
+After that, the car was acquired by Mick Hill, who used the front suspension and the whole back end for his 1976 "VW Beetle" super saloon project.
 Everything he didn't use was eventually acquired by Roger Hurst and he advertised this in 1984.
 The whole project was acquired by Tim and Tony Barry (Sittingbourne, Kent) in 1985 and has been owned by them ever since.
 Tim Barry raced the car in libre in 1987 and 1988, and also in HSCC racing in the 1990s.
 He returned to the Trojan for HSCC Derek Bell events since wrecking the brothers' March 76A in an accident in 2005, but Tim describes it as "as much of a pain in the butt as it was when new".

 - Chevron B28 [28-74-01] (Teddy Pilette): See full history: Chevron B28 74-01.